|Nutrition Facts (per serving)|

 In a small bowl, whisk together soy sauce, ketchup, orange juice, chopped parsley or cilantro, lemon juice, minced garlic, black pepper, salt, and red pepper flakes.

 Heat grill to medium-high heat.
 Right before placing fish on the grill, oil the grill grates using a pair of outdoor cooking tongs, folded paper towels, and a high smoke-point oil (like peanut oil).
 Make about 3 to 4 passes across the grates to ensure a nonstick cooking surface.
-This is important when grilling fish since it tends to fall apart if conditions aren't quite right.
+This is important when grilling fish since it tends to fall apart if conditions are not quite right.

 Place fish on the grill and cook for 5 to 6 minutes per side or until fish reaches an internal temperature of 145 F and flakes easily when tested with a fork.

 Once cooked, remove shark steaks from grill and serve with sauce and your choice of sides.

 - Due to the overfishing of shark, make sure you purchase your fish from a responsible and reputable monger that is aware of the strict guidelines in place for harvesting this fish.

 - Pan-frying is another good method to cook shark steaks.
 Just oil a cast-iron skillet and heat it until the oil shimmers but isn't smoking.
 Carefully add the steaks and reduce the heat.
 Cook them, turning only once, for a total of 10 to 12 minutes depending on their thickness.
 Remove to a plate and let them rest.
 Make a sauce with the pan juices by adding 1/4 cup white wine or broth and reducing it for 3 to 5 minutes.

 Yet another way of enjoying shark steaks is to cut them into thick cubes, marinate in a citrus blend, and skewer them with baby potatoes, cherry tomatoes, red peppers, red onion, pineapple chunks or whatever your heart desires.
 They are grill friendly but also can be baked in the oven.
 Serve with fruit salsa for a taste of the islands.